-That may not seem so bad, especially when it comes to consumption, but some buyers still want the smoothness of a naturally aspirated V6.
+That may not seem so bad, especially when it comes to consumption, but some buyers still want the smoothness of a V6 engine.
 With snappy and direct throttle response, these engines may not be the most powerful or efficient but they’re certainly easy to live with.

 Alas, it’s time to prepare for the eventuality that such powerplants will cease to exist at some point in the not-so-distant future.
-But they’re not dead just yet, and there are still quite a few such engines that breathe on their own available on the market.
+But they’re not dead just yet, and there are still quite a few such engines available on the market.
 Here’s a list of the 10 least expensive V6-powered vehicles on the market ranked in order of MSRP.

-This list is dominated by Fiat Chrysler Automobiles brands, so it’s fitting that it starts with one of the automaker’s most popular models.
+This list has many entries from Stellantis automobile brands, including the this big Dodge.
 The Dodge Charger has been a hit since it was re-introduced back in 2006, and not much has changed in the 11 years since.
 And while big V8s like the hellacious Hellcat have become the car’s calling card in that time, base models still come powered by a commuter-friendly six-cylinder.
 The 3.6-liter Pentastar under the hood is good for 300 horsepower and 264 lb-ft, which is more than enough to move the sizeable sedan around with ease.

 The upgraded 3.6-liter engine available in the GMC Canyon offers plenty of additional output without burning much more fuel than the base four-cylinder.
 Its 18 mpg (13 L/100 km) in the city and 25 mpg (9.4 L/100 km) on the highway is only marginally worse than the 2.5-liter’s consumption rating while making 308 horsepower and 275 lb-ft of torque.
 It doesn’t hurt that it’s rated to tow 7,000 lb (3,175 kg) and haul 1,620 lb (735 kg) in the back.

-While its EcoBoost engines are all the rage, the Ford F-150 still makes do with a naturally aspirated 3.5-liter V6 as its base motor.
-Output is substantially less than what’s made by either EcoBoost, with 282 horsepower and 253 lb-ft of torque, though it’s still rated to tow as much as 7,600 lb (3,447 kg).
-It’s also not much worse on gas than either of the turbocharged six-cylinder options, with ratings of 18 mpg (13 L/100 km) in the city and 24 mpg (9.8 L/100 km) on the highway.
+While its EcoBoost engines are all the rage, the Ford F-150 still makes do with a naturally aspirated 3.3-liter V6 as its base motor.
+Output is substantially less than what’s made by either EcoBoost, with 290 horsepower and 265 lb-ft of torque, though it’s still rated to tow as much as 9,400 lb (3,447 kg).
+It’s an improvement over the older 3.5-liter V6 in both terms of power and fuel economy.

 The Charger nameplate wasn’t the only one Dodge resurrected from the dead, with the Dodge Challenger making its own comeback just two short years later.
 Built on a shortened version of the platform that underpins the Charger, the Challenger makes do with most of the same componentry — including that car’s 3.6-liter V6.
 Output here is slightly higher, with ratings of 306 horsepower and 268 lb-ft of torque.
 While that’s a far cry from the 2018 Dodge Challenger SRT Demon’s 840 horsepower and 770 lb-ft of torque, it’s still an impressive amount from a base six-cylinder engine.